spilliams/sparrowlike/README.md

     #define PAN_CLOSED_X 0
     #define PAN_OPEN_X -300

 Notice that `PAN_OPEN_X` is not -320.
-This is because our cell will have a tab handle visible on the left side of the screen when it's in the open position.
+This is because our cell will have a tab handle visible on the left side of the screen when it is in the open position.
 If you want to make your cell fly off the screen entirely make it -320.
-Since the pan gesture is recognized by the cell and it's only the cell's `frontView` that pans away the pan gesture will still be caught if the cell is in the open position.
+Since the pan gesture is recognized by the cell and it is only the cell's `frontView` that pans away the pan gesture will still be caught if the cell is in the open position.
 For this demo we want a small "handle" to remain visible when the cell is open.

 Make the **CustomTableViewController.m** `#import "Constants.h"`.

 ###CustomTableViewController setup

 Make sure in the `.h` that **CustomTableViewController** implements the *UITableViewDataSource* and *UIGestureRecognizerDelegate* protocols.
-Note that you will need to implement the following methods in your `.m` (but you don't need to declare them in the `.h` because they're already declared in the protocols).
+Note that you will need to implement the following methods in your `.m` (but you do not need to declare them in the `.h` because they are already declared in the protocols).

     #pragma mark - Table view data source
     - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView